Blocking and computing

 a problem for us: what if we want to run a load of factorial

-tasks at the same time?
+and snooze tasks at the same time?

 val snoozeAndCompute: IO[Unit] = List(tenFactorials, tenSnoozes).parSequence.void